Warriors (novel series): Short stories

-The first short story written by Erin Hunter is "Spottedleaf's Honest Answer", in which the spirit of former ThunderClan medicine cat Spottedleaf discusses her love for Firestar.
-In the process, the story provides readers with information on events that occurred in the Warriors series from Into the Wild to Firestar's Quest.

-On 20 January 2009, another short story, "The Clans Decide," was released on the Warriors Ultimate Leader Election site, starring Firestar, who won an election through an online fan vote conducted in recognition of US President Obama's Inauguration Day.
-In the story, cats from the four Clans vote on whether or not the Clans should work together to survive a tough winter; the cats ultimately vote in favor of working together.
+The first short story published is "Spottedleaf's Honest Answer".
+On 20 January 2009, another short story, "The Clans Decide", was released on the Warriors Ultimate Leader Election site, starring Firestar, who won an election through an online fan vote conducted in recognition of US President Obama's Inauguration Day.
 Two short stories, "After Sunset: The Right Choice?" and "The Elders' Concern", were previously available through the defunct Warriors mobile application.
-"The Elders' Concern" has been noted to contain timeline errors.
-Taking place after Bluestar's selection of Fireheart for deputy, the story details the elder Halftail waking the other elders to discuss his discontent with the decision with them.
-In "After Sunset: The Right Choice?", Brambleclaw, after killing his half-brother Hawkfrost to save Firestar (as depicted in Sunset), worries about Firestar's reaction, but Firestar turns out to be proud of him.
-Additionally, in 2009, an educator's guide was released.
+In 2009, an educator's guide was released.

 Plays

 Written by Victoria Holmes for a tour, a play titled After Sunset: We Need to Talk was first premiered on 28 April 2007 at the Secret Garden bookstore in Seattle, Washington.
 It details a meeting between Leafpool of ThunderClan and Crowfeather of WindClan after the events of Sunset.
 The script was released to the public on the old official site for the Warriors series.

 During a fundraising event in Russellville, Arkansas, Brightspirit's Mercy was performed by various high school drama students.
 The second of two plays by Erin Hunter, Brightspirit's Mercy is about Jaypaw, Lionblaze, and Hollyleaf.
 In the play, the characters go to a Gathering where it is obvious all of the Clans except for ThunderClan are starving.
-Three cats from StarClan appear to them: Brightspirit and her parents, Shiningheart and Braveheart, characters created on Wands and Worlds, a fantasy fiction forum, in memory of a 10-year-old Warriors fan, Emmy Grace Cherry, and her parents, Dana and Jimmy Cherry, all three of whom were killed in a tornado in February 2007.
+Three cats from StarClan appear to them: Brightspirit and her parents, Shiningheart and Braveheart, who were created in memory of a 10-year-old Warriors fan, Emmy Grace Cherry, and her parents, Dana and Jimmy, all three of whom were killed in a tornado in February 2007.
 They tell the three young cats that they must help feed the other Clans.
-Jaypaw is easily convinced, but Hollyleaf and Lionblaze are harder to win over.
-Eventually, they agree and hunt, then wait at the WindClan border for a patrol.
-Ashfoot, WindClan's deputy, accepts the gift, but Breezepaw, too proud to have help from another Clan, refuses to eat it.
-Jaypaw, Lionblaze, and Hollyleaf then head towards another Clan's territory.